 - 5-8 nuts or almonds

-It has an elaborate taste, it doesn’t involve preparation and it provides vitamins, protein and healthy fats.
+It has an elaborate taste, doesn’t involve preparation, and provides vitamins, protein, and healthy fats.
 What more could you ask for?

 - 2 slices of whole-grain bread

 - A few drops of olive oil

 Ok, it’s not really a pizza since it doesn’t need to cook in the oven, but it does look like one!
 Spread the ricotta on the two bread slices, add the tomato slices on top, splash a few drops of olive oil, and season with salt and pepper.
 You can also sprinkle some Mediterranean dry herbs on top, such as oregano or basil for some extra flavour.